On the ABK Conjecture, alpha-well Quasi Orders and Dress-Schiffels product: Introduction

 As mentioned in the above, the notion of bqo was developed by analysing the properties of Rado's example and finding a property that this example does not satisfy.
 Hence Rado's order is an example of a wqo order which is not bqo.
-It seems that there are not that many natural examples of such orders, in the sense that the wqo theory is often applied to show that some particular order does not have an infinite decreasing sequence (see for example the celebrated solution by Richard Laver of the Fraïssé conjecture \cite{laver71}), but none of such applications have so far given a wqo which is known not be bqo.
-This gives a strong motivation to think that Rado's example is an oddity and that wqos are closer to bqos than what this example leads us to think.
-It is not easy to formulate this heuristic opinion into a mathematical statement, but, as we shall explain, it seems achieved by the following conjecture of Uri Abraham, Robert Bonnet and Wies\l aw Kubi\'s in \cite{bqoconjecture}.
+Further, uncountable examples exist, often obtained by generalising Rado's example to barriers (see below) and differentiating $\alpha$-wqos from $\beta$-wqos, for $\beta>\alpha$.
+It does seem that there are not that many natural examples of such orders, in the sense that the wqo theory is often applied to show that some particular order does not have an infinite decreasing sequence (see for example the celebrated solution by Richard Laver of the Fraïssé conjecture \cite{laver71}), but no such applications have so far given a wqo which is known not be bqo.
+Nash-Williams states on p.700 of \cite{zbMATH03232673} that ``one is inclined to conjecture that most w.q.o. sets which arise in a reasonably `natural' manner are likely to be b.q.o'' .
+A possible combinatorial link between the notions of wqo and bqo is proposed by the following conjecture of Uri Abraham, Robert Bonnet and Wies\l aw Kubi\'s in \cite{bqoconjecture}.
 (It was named the ABK Conjecture by D{\v z}amonja and Pouzet.)

 \begin{conjecture}[ABK Conjecture] Every wqo is a countable union of bqo. \end{conjecture}

 By a countable union, we mean a union $\bigcup_{n<\omega}P_n$ in which each $P_n$ is a bqo.
 No requirement on the relations between the elements of different $P_n$s is assumed, so we can equivalently consider disjoint or increasing unions - the only requirement is that there is some splitting of the underlying set into countably many pieces so that the restriction of the order on each peace is a bqo.
 In particular, every countable order is a countable union of bqos.
 We are only interested in the orders that themselves are wqo.
 Hence we shall define {\em $\sigma$-bqo}s as those wqos which are countable unions of bqos.
 That is, the ABK Conjecture states that every wqo is $\sigma$-bqo.